faithremo/Hood/README.md

 -to post something to inform members about something -to access important contacts
 -to post and search a bussiness in the area.

+## Installation
+In order to run the application, the following installations are required:
+ 1. python3.8
+ 2. django
+ 3. pip Visual Studio
+ 4. virtualenv
+ 5. requirements.txt